 Net Nanny provides three different plans that cover a varying number of devices and operating systems.
 The same features are available across plans.

-- 1 Desktop: The cheapest plan only covers 1 PC or Mac and there's no option to cover an iOS device.
+- 1 Desktop: For $3.33/mo, you'll get coverage for 1 PC or Mac and there's no option to cover an iOS device.
 This plan includes all of the Net Nanny features like screen time management and web filtering.

 |